jamadam/mojo-legacy/README.txt

 The code is experimental and might not work in all cases.

-Notes;
+Since mojo-legacy v5.03 some tests are skipped unless the environment variable TEST_ORIGINAL_CASES set to true as following.

+$ export TEST_ORIGINAL_CASES=1

-Some tests may fail.
-You better test first and make sure the failing tests are not critical for you.
+You better check which tests are failing on this backport project and make sure the use cases are not critical for you.

 Since mojo v4.95 it depends on Hash::Util::FieldHash which released for Perl core since perl-5.9.4.
-If you use older version of Perl, install following modules as a substitute.
+If you use older version of Perl, install Hash::FieldHash as a substitute.

-$ cpanm parent
-$ cpanm MRO::Compat
 $ cpanm Hash::FieldHash

 I recommend the installation though mojo-legacy works without the modules.